PrincetonUniversity/advanced-command-line/02_misc/README.md

 ```
 Because column needs to read the entire file to determine column widths,
 be sure to only run it on small files (<100 lines) or the head of a larger
 file.
-To split on a character besides space, use the `-s` option to specify
-a character set to split on.
+Use the `-s` option to specify a character set to split on.

 Now that we can see the file, let's extract column 3 (ID) with cut.
 ```
 sed '/^##/d' sample.vcf | cut -f3 | column -t
 ```
-Note that column is the last command as it needs to format the extracted text.
+Note that `column` is the last command as it needs to format the extracted
-Switching the order prints all columns as column uses spaces to align columns
+text.
+Switching the order prints all columns as `column` uses spaces to align
-and cut expects tabs.
+columns and `cut` expects tabs.

-You can specify the delimiter with the `-d` option, by default it is tabs.
+You can specify the delimiter with the `-d` option, by default it is tab.
 To work with a csv, you would use `cut -d,`.

 The fields to extract are specified with the `-f` option.
 The argument can